Parliamentary.ai

 Offences

-It's illegal to keep or introduce wild animals into a travelling circus, either for performance or other purposes.
+It's an offence to keep or introduce wild animals into a travelling circus, whether for performance or other purposes.
 Knowingly allowing others to do so is also an offence.
-Penalties include fines and/or imprisonment.
+Penalties include fines or up to six months imprisonment.

 Enforcement